dtcenter/METplotpy/docs/Users_Guide/index.rst

 It is important to note here that METplotpy is an evolving software package.
 This documentation describes the |release| release dated |release_date|.
 Intermediate releases may include bug fixes.
-METploytpy is also able to accept new modules contributed by the community.
+METplotpy is also able to accept new modules contributed by the community.
 If you have code you would like to contribute, we will gladly consider your contribution.
 Please send an email to:
 `met_he\lp@ucar.edu <mailto:>`__.
 We will then determine if we will be able to